 While the numbers are promising, it’s also important to keep expectations grounded.
 Opening a restaurant is a commitment, requiring forethought on both the creative and logistical aspects.

 Again, no two restaurant stories are the same.
-With so many factors involved, the question of how much does a restaurant owner make can only be answered by considering everything.
+With so many factors involved, the question of how much a restaurant owner makes can only be answered by considering everything.

 Factors influencing a restaurant owner’s salary